zhongwm/cable/wiki/Piping_streams_to_remote_task.md

 val putStringI = Action("my-server", action = scriptIO("cat -", "String data"))
 val putStream = Action("my-server", action = scriptIO("cat -", inputStream))
 ```

+When it comes to the Resource Management, what we do about the inputStream?
+Well, roughly speaking,
+as a well accepted convention, whoever creates it is responsible for closing it.
+So we close them by
+we calling-side ourselves.

 Moreover, in the above task constructions we just name the host to connect to, in this case
 "my-server", and leave the username, password or private key can be omitted, these default to